agneshew/Library/README.md

 * [Endpoints](#endpoints)

 ## Introduction
-Library for a data management application containing the books that are in the library.
-Additionally, the application includes a user database.
-The combination of these two databases makes it possible to manage the borrowings of books.
+Library is a book management application.
+Currently, the application stores data relating to books and authors.
+It also allows you to generate a report - a list of books.
+Ultimately, the application will also contain the database of library users (members), while the database itself will be PostgreSQL.

 #### The application is under development.